imalaiyke/Generative-AI-Powered-Support-Ticket-Resolution/README.md

 The emphasis is on using AI to efficiently handle customer feedback, allowing Product Managers and Analysts to focus on high-impact issues.
 Ultimately, this structured, AI-driven approach enhances the customer experience, optimizes resource allocation, and supports data-driven decision-making.

 ## 💼 Business Context
-In today's dynamic business landscape, organizations increasingly recognize the pivotal role **customer feedback** plays in shaping products and services.
+Organizations increasingly recognize the pivotal role **customer feedback** plays in shaping products and services.
 The ability to **swiftly and effectively respond** to customer input fosters enhanced customer experiences and serves as a catalyst for growth, prolonged engagement, and nurturing lifetime value relationships.

 For dedicated Product Managers and Product Analysts, staying attuned to the voice of customers is not just a best practice; it's a strategic imperative.